shellfire-dev/tutorial/README.md

 _program_varPath="${_program_path}/var"
 _program_entrypoint='overdrive'

+# < -- ends here

 # Assumes pwd, and so requires this code to be running from this folder
 . "$_program_libPath"/shellfire/core/init.functions "$@"
 ```

+Boilerplate code will enable program to load libraries and other dependency code , which makes this script standalone

 Now run it with `./overdrive` - you should see `Hello World`.
 Try `./overdrive --help` and `./overdrive --version`.
 Of course, this isn't a very useful program.
 Let's at least give it a purpose.